One more dies of corona in Rajshahi Division - Countryside - observerbd.com

 |

-Meanwhile, seven more people have contracted the virus in the last 24 hours, taking the total virus cases to 25,461 in the division.
+Meanwhile, 24 more people have contracted the virus in the last 24 hours, taking the total number of the virus cases to 25,507 in the division.

 Apart from this, 14 people died in Chapainawabganj, 26 in Naogaon, 12 in Natore, 10 in Joypurhat, 17 in Sirajganj and 11 in Pabna districts.